Stop loss insurance self-funded employers use to cap catastrophic claim risk

 Start with the obvious numbers, then ask what they mean in dollars.
 What is the maximum employer liability?
 What monthly funding amount is required?
 How much cash should be reserved for claim lag, run-out, and reimbursement timing?
 The best quote is not just the one with the attractive premium.
 It is the one that gives leadership a clear financial range.

-2. Contract basis
+2. Know Your Contract Basis

 Contract basis determines which claims are covered based on when they are incurred and paid.
 A 12/12 contract, 12/15 contract, paid contract, or run-in arrangement can produce different outcomes during the first year, renewal year, or termination year.
 Employers should understand whether claims incurred near the end of the plan year have enough time to be paid and submitted.

-3. Reimbursement timing and claims service
+3. Check Reimbursement Times and Service

 Stop loss coverage is only useful if reimbursements are handled efficiently.
 Ask how claims are submitted, what documentation is required, whether advance funding is available for very large claims, and how quickly clean reimbursements are normally paid.
 Slow reimbursement can strain cash flow even when the policy eventually pays.

-4. Disclosure requirements
+4. Clarify All Disclosure Requirements

 Carriers often require disclosure of known high-cost claimants, serious diagnoses, large ongoing prescriptions, or other risk indicators during underwriting.
 Employers should work with an advisor who takes disclosure seriously.
 Incomplete disclosure can lead to disputes, exclusions, or renewal problems later.